Aliases for COX7B Gene

 GeneCards Summary for COX7B Gene

 COX7B (Cytochrome C Oxidase Subunit VIIb) is a Protein Coding gene.
-Diseases associated with COX7B include aplasia cutis congenita, reticulolinear, with mmicrocephaly, facial dysmorphism and other congenital anomalies and microphthalmia, syndromic 7.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with COX7B include linear skin defects with multiple congenital anomalies and linear skin defects with multiple congenital anomalies 1.
+Among its related pathways are Metabolism and Gene Expression.
 GO annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX7B2.

 UniProtKB/Swiss-Prot for COX7B Gene